Discover what you are naturally good at

 For instance, many natural athletes have a fixed mindset.
 They may believe they have a certain amount of skill, and that is all they will ever obtain.
 So, they are forced to work within their current abilities instead of trying to improve.

-Growth-oriented athletes know that with effort and time, they can improve their skills and eventually perform better than natural athletes.
+Growth-oriented athletes understand that with effort and time, they can enhance their skills and potentially outperform natural athletes.

-They see their potential as reliant on their effort, not as a fixed outcome.
+They view their potential as dependent on their effort, not as a predetermined outcome.
+This perspective aligns perfectly with the principles behind the HIGH5 strengths test.
+By identifying their top strengths through such assessments, young athletes can focus on leveraging these strengths in their training and competition strategies.
+This strengths-based approach not only fosters a growth mindset but also provides a tangible framework for continuous improvement in sports performance.
 Additional benefits of a growth mindset also include acknowledging the importance of hard work, learning the value of persistence, finding motivation sources, and taking more risks.

 Kids will understand that failure is not a reflection of personal flaws, but rather an opportunity for knowledge growth.